Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   LIBS = -lgomp -L/opt/openblas/lib -lopenblas
   LIBS += -L/opt/scalapack/lib -lscalapack

-The Siesta-4.1b was installed by "make -i" because the error stop was avoided.
+The Siesta-4.1b is installed by "make -i" because the error stop is avoided.
-The test is shown in the Siesta-4.1bTest.pdf file.
+The test is shown in the Siesta-4.1bTest.pdf file [2].

 ## References

 1. J. M. Soler et al., J. Phys.
 Cond.
 Matt.
 14, 2745 (2002).

+2. This PDF file of Siesta-4.1bTest.pdf.